YEAST: Yet Another Sequential Test: Related Work

 Building on the seminal work of Wald~\cite{Wald45} and Doob \cite{doob1953stochastic}, most modern sequential procedures are based on maximal inequalities for appropriately constructed martingales that provide time-uniform statistical guarantees.
 While Wald's original sequential probability ratio test (SPRT) was developed from scratch, its construction is essentially of this “martingale-type”.
-The SPRT sequentially evaluates the likelihood ratio test statistic at sample size $n$ for the null $H_{0}: \theta = \theta_{0}$ against the single point alternative $H_{1}: \theta = \theta_{1}$ until either one of two bounds are crossed and rejects or fails to reject the null accordingly.
-While the SPRT terminates for finite $n$, the corresponding confidence sequence does not shrink towards zero as $n \rightarrow \infty$~\cite{wald1947sequential} and requires the specification of a single point alternative, making it unsuitable for general purpose monitoring of experiments.
-This shortcoming motivates likelihood ratio based procedures that rely on the methods of mixtures, which replace the single point alternative with a composite hypothesis and the likelihood ratio with a mixture that is still a martingale under the null \cite{Robins1970}.
-These mixture sequential probability ratio tests (mSPRT) control false discovery rates at any point in time but require the specification of a mixing distribution.
-Methods to continuously monitor experiments based on the mSPRT, as well as related but more involved methods constructed through other martingales, are routinely used in large scale online organizations. ~\cite{johari2022always,Howard2021,ham2023designbased,LAl:22,LHa:22,BKa:22}.
+SPRT sequentially evaluates the likelihood ratio test statistic at each sample size for the null hypothesis $H_{0}: \theta = \theta_{0}$ against the simple alternative $H_{1}: \theta = \theta_{1}$.
+The test continues until the statistic crosses one of two predefined bounds, at which point the null hypothesis is either rejected or not rejected accordingly.
+SPRT requires specifying a single-point alternative, which limits its use for general-purpose experimental monitoring.
+To address this limitation, likelihood ratio methods using the method of mixtures (mSPRT) have been developed.
+These approaches replace the single-point alternative with a composite hypothesis and the standard likelihood ratio --- with a mixture, which remains a martingale under the null \cite{Robins1970}.

+In addition to mSPRT, the class of martingale methods encompasses more sophisticated approaches constructed using other martingales and falling under the framework of generalized always-valid inference (GAVI) \cite{johari2022always,Howard2021,ham2023designbased,LAl:22,LHa:22,BKa:22}.

+Another recent branch of martingale-based methods is built upon the principle of testing by betting (see \cite{PRa:23} and references therein).

+The martingale-based approach was generalised through the concept of \emph{e-processes} \cite{Grunwald_deHeide_Koolen_2024_SafeTesting,Shafer_2021_TestingByBetting}~--- stochastic processes characterised by a property that allows for straightforward construction of sequential tests.
+The roots of this perspective can be traced back to \cite{Vovk_1993_LogicOfProbability}, who introduced the use of test martingales within a game-theoretic framework as a foundation for statistical testing.
+This remains an active area of research, with a growing literature developing new constructions and applications of e-processes \cite{Shekhar_Ramdas_2021_NonparametricTwoSampleByBetting_arxiv,Shekhar_Ramdas_2023_NonparametricTwoSampleByBetting_TIT}.
+See \cite{Ramdas_Wang_2025_HypothesisTestingWithEvalues} for a recent overview of the topic and further references.